 Introducing… The Rake’s Progress

-In this instalment of our Introducing series we take a look at John Cox’s production of Stravinsky’s The Rake’s Progress, a Glyndebourne classic designed by David Hockney.
+In this instalment of our Introducing series we explore John Cox’s production featuring David Hockney’s much-loved designs.

 Rejecting the dissonant, confrontationally avant-garde style of The Rite of Spring in favour of an apparently nostalgic, neo-classical one, the opera takes both its soundworld and structure from baroque and classical models.
 But all is not as it first appears.